AdobeDocs/experience-platform.en/help/data-science-workspace/api/models.md

 ## Retrieve a list of transcodings for a Model {#retrieve-transcoded-model-list}

-You can retrieve a list of transcodings that have been performed on a Model by performing a GET request with your `MODEL_ID`.
+You can retrieve a list of transcodings that have been performed on a Model by performing a GET request with your `{MODEL_ID}`.

 **API Format**